robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 ### Sidebar

 - `⇧⌘E`: Focus Explorer (files)
+    - There's a `File: Reveal Active File in Sidebar` command, but there's no default shortcut for it
 - `⌘K ⌘W`: Close all editors
 - `⌘K F` (`File > Close Folder`): Close folder in workspace (e.g., if there's only one open folder this will result in an empty document)
 - `⌘K E`: Focus open editors